SMARTPLANS Modeling Framework

 SMARTPLANS is developed as a full-fledged Integrated Urban Modeling System (IUM).
 The purpose is to have a platform that could be used to simulate land use changes and traffic flows on the road links of an urban transportation network.
 Outputs from the land use and transportation simulations are then used to generate several sustainability indicators that could be used to evaluate and compare different urban land use and transportation future growth scenarios.

-As highlighted in the figure below, SMARTPLANS consist of six integrated modules:
+As highlighted in the figure below, SMARTPLANS consist of seven integrated modules:

 - Region Wide Aggregate Control Module